ianhaddock/homelab/README.md

 * piglow: support for PiGlow hardware

 ## Quick Start
-As this Ansible so have Python, Ansible and Vagrant installed.
+As this is Ansible, have Python, Ansible, and Vagrant installed.
 ```
 # Pull the latest version of the repo.
 $ git pull https://github.com/ianhaddock/homelab.git